LUWIZ

 Othersyou.com, poe.com, grok.comReferral

-Note the important nuance: these domains only cover clicked traffic.
+Note the key nuance: these domains only cover clicked traffic.
 AI citations that generate no click — zero-click answers, mentions in an AI Overview with no visit — will never appear in GA4.
-To measure that visibility, traffic tracking is not enough: you need citation tracking and AI share of voice monitoring in parallel.
+To measure that visibility, traffic tracking isn't enough: you need citation and AI share of voice tracking in parallel.

-The grouping is created through a custom channel group in GA4's admin.
+The grouping is created via a custom channel group in GA4 admin.
 The operation takes a few minutes and is fully reversible.

 Open Admin then Channel groups